Multiscale feedback drives viral evolution and epidemic dynamics: Results and discussion

+with arbitrary $S$, $R$, and $D$. \end{itemize} \end{itemize} Recall that, in all cases, the sum of the variables must be equal to $1$. \end{prop}

+The case of equilibrium points of type \textbf{NmutE} shows, in some sense, the symmetric situation to the latter.
+In this framework, the master strain infection dominates (at macroscopic level) and mutant infected individuals disappear.
+As in the previous proposition, a key point is the necessary and sufficient condition for the master strain of not being lethal.
+The variety of possible macroscopic steady states is given by the waning immunity rate $\chi$ and the transmission rates $\beta_{00},\beta_{01}$.
+On the other side, the microscopic equilibrium depends on the value of the mutation probability $\mu\in (0,1]$.

-\begin{prop}[no mutant equilibrium (NmutE) points] An equilibrium point exists with no mutant-infected individuals and survival master-infected individuals, \emph{i.e.} $I_0^* > 0, I_1^*=0$, if and only if $\delta_0=0$. \\If so, the corresponding equilibria for the microscopic system are of the form, either
+\begin{prop}[no mutant equilibrium (NmutE) points] An equilibrium point with $I_0^* > 0, I_1^*=0$, that is, with no mutant-infected individuals and survival master-infected individuals, exists if and only if the master induced mortality vanishes $\delta_0=0$.